evilbunny2008/dnscrypt-proxy-stats/README.md

 # dnscrypt-proxy-stats
 dig into your dns traffic via webstats

+The directions below are for Debian/11 Bullseye, but should work for most current debian based systems.

 To make all this possible you need to install dnscrypt-proxy, to listen to your entire network in debian you need to tweak the sockets file to listen to 0.0.0.0:53

 edit /etc/systemd/system/sockets.target.wants/dnscrypt-proxy.socket, the important bit is ListenStream and ListenDatagram lines